Why choose Tsum Valey Trek?

-Nepal Government has imposed some restrictions for the safety of trekkers.
-As a complete new trail and minimum human interactions along the trail , one can get easily lost in the vast forest of Manaslu region.
-The minuimum number of people to trek in this region must be two along with licensed and experienced guide from local trekking agency.
+Nepal Government has imposed some restrictions on the safety of trekkers.
+As a completely new trail and with minimum human interactions along the trail, one can get easily lost in the vast forest of the Manaslu region.
+The minimum number of people to trek in this region must be two along with a licensed and experienced guide from a local trekking agency.
 This means solo trekking or trekking without guides is completely restricted in this region.
-Only a registerd guide from local trekking agency can obtain the special Tsum valley trekking permit so like it or not , this region cannot be done without a licensed guide from local trek agency.
-A total number of 4 permits are required to trek tinto this region:
+Only a registered guide from a local trekking agency can obtain the special Tsum valley trekking permit so like it or not, this region cannot be done without a licensed guide from a local trek agency.
+A total number of 4 permits are required to trek into this region:

-- Special Tsum Valley Trek Permit : September to November , 35 US$ per person for the first 8 days and additional US$ for each additional days.
-December to August , 25 US$ per person for the first 8 days and US$ for each additional day after that.
+Special Tsum Valley Trek Permit: September to November, 35 US$ per person for the first 8 days and an additional US$ for each additional day.
+December to August, 25 US$ per person for the first 8 days and US$ for each additional day after that.